saunders-jake/EaglePing/README.md

   - Can operate on Windows and Linux operating systems.

-# Instructions
+# Dependencies

-Install the single dependency

 ```
 pip install pythonping
 ```

-Working as of Python 3.8.3

 # TODO
 - Add logging capibility
 - Allow an option to customize a certain amount of time for the script to run instead of relying on user input

+Note: While TCP/UDP packets can be freely created on unprivileged processes, crafting ICMP packets requires root/administrator privilege.
+Therefore, this program MUST BE ROOT in order to function properly.

+Working as of Python 3.8.3